Lawrence-Murithi/Lawrence-Murithi/README.md

 🌱 What I'm up to:

-	🔭 Currently working as a Data Scientist.
+	🔭 Currently working as a freelance Data Scientist.

 	🚀 Actively upskilling and transitioning into Data Engineering.